UPPMAX/programming_formalisms/docs/optimisation/improve_runtime_speed.md

 assert get_t_is_prime_2() * 10 < get_t_is_prime_1()
 ```

-Here we test that the newer implimentation must be 10x as fast,
+Here we test that the newer implementation must be 10x as fast,
 but you can use any constant other than 10 here.

 ### 2. Refactor